Automattic/ad-code-manager/readme.txt

 1. Implement filters to make the plugin work with your provider
 1. Configure your ad codes in the WordPress admin ( Tools -> Ad Code Manager )

+== Screenshots ==

+1. The ACM admin interface before adding ad codes.
+1. Adding an ad code with a site name, zone, and multiple conditionals.
+1. Access the Help menu in the upper right for configuration assistance.
+1. Edit existing ad codes inline through the admin interface.
+1. Example of ad tag in use in a theme header template.

 == Upgrade Notice ==

 = 0.4 =